 Longer content also attracts backlinks.
 These are other sites linking back to your blog.
 And as you build backlinks, Google recognises that people see value in your content, which in turn boosts your organic traffic.

 Having a quality email list can be a huge asset to your business.
 One of the best ways to build that list is through blogging.
 There are many reasons why you should build a targeted email list, and these include:

-- Direct access to the inboxes of thousands of fans
+- Direct access to the inboxes of potentially thousands of fans

-- Attracts targeted visitors who want to hear from you
+- Have on-tap access to targeted visitors that want to hear from you

 - Increases sales for your products or services